ihsn/sdcAppDocs/_build/html/_sources/installation.rst.txt

 Since the packages on all mirrors are identical, you can choose any of the locations.
 The *sdcMicro* package itself uses functionality from a set of other *R* packages (e.g., *haven* for reading files in different formats).
-By specifying the dependencies argument to TRUE, these dependencies will automatically be installed too.
+By setting the :code:`dependencies` argument to :code:`TRUE`, these dependencies will automatically be installed too.

 .. code-block:: R
    :linenos: